Theoretical Analyses of Detectors for Additive Noise Channels with Mean-Variance Uncertainty under Nonlinear Expectation Theory: Detection with uncertain probability models

 \begin{remark} If $\overline{\sigma}=\underline{\sigma}=\sigma$, the conclusions in Theorem \ref{theorem:AGNN1} and Corollary \ref{corollary:AGNN1} degenerate into the traditional result about AWGN channel. \end{remark}

-Regarding the AGDN channel without mean uncertainty that is focused in this subsection, the theorem presented below illustrates that the minimum distance rule is still the optimal detector when the noise within the channel has no mean uncertainty but has variance uncertainty.
+Regarding the ADUN channel without mean uncertainty that is focused in this subsection, the theorem presented below illustrates that the minimum distance rule is still the optimal threshold detector when the noise within the channel has no mean uncertainty but has variance uncertainty.